svancaj/MAPF-encodings/README.md

 The static libraries of these tools are provided in this repository in the `libs` directory.
 However, for optimal experience, we encourage the user to compile the libraries themselves.

+Using *monosat* C++ API is planned for future, it is not yet supported.
+The current implementation uses the *monosat* binary.
+Ignore the follwoing note.

 Note that *monosat* requires *zlib* and *gmp*.
 To use the makefile and to compile the code, *make* and *g++* compatible with C++11 or higher are required.
 You can install all of those using the following:

 ```